zhendrikse/science/mathematics/index.md

 ### Dynamic surface and contour plots for $f(x, y) \rightarrow \mathbb{R}$
 <div style="border-top: 1px solid #999999"><br/></div>

+The application below let's one render functions in two real variables $x$ and $y$.
+The color-coding below is associated with the height of the object and is added purely for aesthetical purposes.

 <div class="double_image">
 <figure class="left_image">
   <a href="multivariate_surface_plot.html">